MiguelKnt/MiguelKnt/README.md

 **Cybersecurity Enthusiast | IT Professional | Continuous Learner**

+I'm an IT Support Analyst with a deep passion for cybersecurity, network protection, and secure system architecture.
+I will be showcasing a series of personal projects aimed at demonstrating my technical skills and expanding my knowledge in cybersecurity, IT support, and secure systems.
+Stay tuned as I continue to explore and build upon my expertise through hands-on, real-world solutions.

+💻 **Key Areas of Expertise:**
+- 🔒 Cybersecurity & Incident Response
+- 🖥️ System Administration
+- 🔧 IT Support & Troubleshooting
+- 📊 Network Protection & Vulnerability Scanning

-Welcome to my GitHub profile!
-I am passionate about cybersecurity, network protection, and building secure systems.
-Explore my repositories and check out the projects I've been working on!
+Check out my repositories to see the projects I've been working on

 <p align="left">
   <a href="mailto:miguelkent3@gmail.com"><img src="https://img.shields.io/badge/Gmail-red?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a>